Horrjiy/Horrjiy/README.md

 ## Hellooooooo wazzup

-I'm Mischa and I do stuff!
+🫡 I'm Mischa
+🗣️ I speak 🇩🇪 🇺🇸 🇸🇪
+💌 I like coding, politics and history

 In 42 Heilbronn I work with: